Phase transition in a long-memory log-Gaussian Cox process: Super-normal phase transition

 We obtain

-The first term is the normal diffusion and the second term is the $T^{-\gamma+2}$, where $\gamma>1$.
-It is the slower than the the normal diffusion.
-Hence, the significant terms are the first term which is the normal diffusion.
+The first term is the normal diffusion and the second term is proportional to the $T^{-\gamma+2}$, where $\gamma>1$.
+It is slower than normal diffusion.
+Therefore, the significant terms are the first term which is the normal diffusion.